antoine rey

 In the game, our character Everest posseses a magical prism.
 With it, the player can transform their environment and alter the paintings’ spaces.They can control light and darkness, useful in chiaroscuro paintings; reveal hidden mistakes and preparatory drawings in the 3D space.
 But also control perspective or mix artistic treatments with one another.

-We wanted to give a sense of progression to the player, whom would unlock the abilities progressively.We had to work hand in hand with Gameplay programmers and Tech artists alike, to discuss the feasibility of each ability and prototype these features.
+We wanted to give a sense of progression to the player, whom would unlock the abilities progressively.We had to work hand in hand with Gameplay programmers and Tech artists, to discuss the feasibility of each ability and prototype these features.

 An initial use case mockup for the Light ability, and the Vertical Slice result.